Types of Financial Aid

 Federal Work Study Program

 The Federal Work Study Program provides job opportunities for eligible students as determined by financial need which is calculated from the information provided on the FAFSA.
 These students may earn money to cover part of their educational expenses.
 The Human Resource office arranges jobs on campus.
 Students may work up to twenty (20) hours per week during the semester.
 Wages depend on the job responsibilities and the student’s qualifications.
-Any PWSCC student enrolled in at least 6 credits may inquire and obtain a referral.
-For more information please contact the PWSCC Student Services Office.
+Any PWSC student enrolled in at least 6 credits may inquire and obtain a referral.
+Since Federal Work-Study funding is limited, we award Federal Work Study to eligible applicants based on FAFSA application date- the earlier you apply, the more likely you are to receive Federal Work Study funds.
+If you are interested in a Federal Work Study position but were not offered it on your award letter, please contact us directly.
+For more information please contact the PWSC Student Affairs Office.
 All positions are posted on the www.UAKjobs.com website.

 Veterans Assistance (VA Loans)